Gilbert Public Schools Gifted Program Information

 View the Families hub for the latest updates on the upcoming school year. | Gifted Information & Options (pdf)

-Due to the COVID-19 events and school closures, Gifted Testing Requests have been suspended until July 15, 2020.
-Because of Gilbert Public Schools' protocol of administering Gifted Testing and Screening only to enrolled students, any requests for testing made on or after July 15th will be evaluated and, if approved, scheduled for on enrolled campus testing beginning Monday, August 24, 2020.
+Gilbert Public Schools administers Gifted Testing and Screening to enrolled students.
+Requests for testing made on or after July 15, 2020, were evaluated and, if approved, scheduled for enrolled campus testing beginning Tuesday, September 8, 2020.
 As always, the student's enrolled campus will schedule and communicate specific Gifted Testing dates.
-For any families who had made a Gifted Testing Request PRIOR to the COVID-19 school closures, those requests have already been evaluated and have been forwarded to your students' enrolled campus for consideration of test administration beginning August 24, 2020.
+For any families who had made a Gifted Testing Request PRIOR to the COVID-19 school closures, those requests have already been evaluated if approved, and have been forwarded to your students' enrolled campus for consideration of test administration.

-As a reminder, Blanket Gifted Screening will be administered to all enrolled 3rd graders in October 2020 and all enrolled 5th graders in February 2021.
-Unless your student is enrolled at Neely Traditional Academy, this campus will administer Blanket Gifted Screening to all enrolled 3rd graders in October 2020 and all enrolled 1st graders in February 2021.
+As a reminder, Blanket Gifted Screening is scheduled to be administered to all enrolled 3rd graders in October 2020 and all enrolled 5th graders in February 2021.
+Unless your student is enrolled at Neely Traditional Academy, this campus is scheduled to administer Blanket Gifted Screening to all enrolled 3rd graders in October 2020 and all enrolled 1st graders in February 2021.

 Gilbert Public Schools is a premier provider of services to Pre-K through Grade 12 students identified as gifted or twice-exceptional, using research-based instruction to address the needs of the whole child.